-Australian air tanker feared crashed while fighting bushfires
+Canadian air tanker fighting Australia bushfires crashes, killing three

 Such air tankers typically carry 15,000 liters of water or fire retardant to be released over fires, which can help contain blazes in areas ground crews find hard to reach.

-Belinda Greene, a receptionist at the Bredbo Inn Hotel near the suspected crash site, said she heard police cars racing by in the early afternoon.
+Belinda Greene, a receptionist at the Bredbo Inn Hotel near the crash site, said she heard police cars racing by in the early afternoon.

 “We saw a lot of smoke all of a sudden a couple of hours ago,” she told Reuters by telephone.